HCCPS SEND School Information Report 2024-2025

 EHCPs are reviewed on a yearly basis with the SENDCo in consultation with relevant staff and outside professionals if already involved.

-The SENDCos on the Hardwick campus are Leila Coe and Jemma Hoban:
+The SENDCo on the Hardwick campus is Leila Coe:

 The SENDCo on the Cambourne Campus is Lisa Eadon: